chatbotizeteam/zowie-agent-sdk-python/README.md

 ## Architecture

 The SDK is built on **FastAPI**, providing an HTTP server that integrates with Zowie's Decision Engine.
-Your agents receive conversation requests, process them using LLMs and external APIs, then return responses to either continue the conversation or transfer control to other workflow blocks.
+Your agents receive conversation requests and fulfill them by connecting to LLMs for language understanding and external APIs to gather live data or execute tasks, then return responses.

 ### System Architecture Diagram